All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Abdominal surgery (hernia repair, gastric procedures): BPC-157 is particularly relevant here due to its origins in gastric biology.
 Providers may prescribe it at 250-500 mcg daily via subcutaneous injection in the abdominal area.
 Some protocols include oral BPC-157 for gut-related procedures, though oral bioavailability data is still developing.

 Cosmetic surgery (tummy tuck, facelift, body contouring): GHK-Cu is often included in these protocols for its collagen-promoting and skin-remodeling properties.
-It is commonly combined with BPC-157 for deeper tissue repair.
+It's commonly combined with BPC-157 for deeper tissue repair.
 Doses typically range from 200-600 mcg daily for GHK-Cu and 250-500 mcg daily for BPC-157.

-General surgery: For procedures that do not fall into the categories above, a simple BPC-157 protocol at 250-500 mcg daily for 4-6 weeks is the most straightforward approach.
+General surgery: For procedures that don't fall into the categories above, a simple BPC-157 protocol at 250-500 mcg daily for 4-6 weeks is the most straightforward approach.
 Your provider will adjust based on the complexity of your surgery and your healing progress.

 All peptides must be prescribed by a licensed provider and prepared by a licensed US-based 503A compounding pharmacy.